Hapoel Jerusalem B.C.: History

 One year after the mysterious disappearance of Guma Aguiar, in 2013 a new ownership group headed by entrepreneur Ori Allon took over.
 Guy Harel succeeded Dani Klein as general manager.

 In April 2014, the New York Post and The Wall Street Journal reported that six-time NBA All-Star Amar'e Stoudemire might join Hapoel Jerusalem after his contract with the New York Knicks expired at the end of the 2014–15 NBA season.
 Stoudemire decided to retire from the NBA in July 2016.

 Amar'e Stoudemire signed a two-year contract with Hapoel Jerusalem on August 1, 2016.
 In his first season with the team he helped it win the Israeli Basketball League Cup, defeating Maccabi Tel Aviv.

 On June 20, 2014, the club signed coach Danny Franco.
 That same day, the club also signed season MVP Donta Smith.
 On June 25, 2014, the executive board of Euroleague Commercial Assets agreed to give Hapoel Jerusalem a wild card to compete for a spot in the EuroLeague qualifications.

 On June 25, 2015, Hapoel Jerusalem won the Israeli Basketball Premier League Championship for the first time in their history, defeating Hapoel Eilat in the Final.
 On June 15, 2017, the club won the Israeli Championship for the second time, defeating Maccabi Haifa in the Israeli Final.

 On June 1, 2023, Matan Adelson purchased a 90% stake of the club for $20 million, with the remaining 10% held by the Hapoel fan association.
 Among his goals were to expand the brand internationally and enter the Euroleague, alongside Maccabi Tel Aviv.

+In August 2025 the team played the Brooklyn Nets in its first-ever game against an NBA team.
+The Nets defeated Hapoel, 123-88.